NCTE has three primary goals in terms of media coverage of transgender people and our issues.

 - Working with allies and journalists to assure positive protrayals of transpeople in the media.

-Please contact NCTE with questions about how to more accurately and appropriately report on transgender people.
+Download NCTE's fact sheet on writing about transgender people and issues here.
+Contact NCTE with questions about how to more accurately and appropriately report on transgender people.

 For comments and referrals to experts, please contact: